RISHI27-dot/rishi27-dot.github.io/_posts/2022-04-04-introduction.md

 Feel free to go through the [blog](/blogs) I have writen in the blog section. <br>To learn more about me visit the [About](/about) section.
  -->

 # Improve GStreamer element to add support for properties

-This is Google Summer of Code 2022 project under libcamera aimed at achieving:
+This is Google Summer of Code 2022 project under libcamera aimed at adding support for the following:

 * Adding colorimetry support to libcamera's GStreamer source element.
 * Adding framerate control and negotiation support to libcamera's GStreamer source element.